DEVELOPERS

 npm install @peac/protocol @peac/middleware-expressView guide

-Install the PEAC MCP server to give AI agents five verification tools: verify, inspect, decode, issue, and bundle.
+Install the MCP server to give AI agents five verification tools: verify, inspect, decode, issue, and bundle.

 1. Install @peac/mcp-server